AR619/24F-Project-Phase3_Arnav/README.md

-# Fall 2024 CS 3200 Project Template Repository
+# Fall 2024 Career Catalyst's Project - TalentTrail

-This repo is a template for your semester project.
-It includes most of the infrastructure setup (containers) and sample code and data throughout.
-Explore it fully and ask questions.

-## Prerequisites
+## Description

-- A GitHub Account
-- A terminal-based or GUI git client
-- VSCode with the Python Plugin
-- A distrobution of Python running on your laptop (Choco (for Windows), brew (for Macs), miniconda, Anaconda, etc).
+**TalentTrail** is a data-driven platform designed to empower Northeastern University students in their career planning journey.
+By integrating skills with career interests, TalentTrail provides personalized recommendations for classes, projects, and job opportunities.

-## Current Project Components
+## Project Components

-Currently, there are three major components which will each run in their own Docker Containers:
+Our project consists of three major components which will each run in their own Docker Containers:

 - Streamlit App in the `./app` directory
 - Flask REST api in the `./api` directory
 - SQL files for your data model and data base in the `./database-files` directory

-## Suggestion for Learning the Project Code Base

-If you are not familiar with web app development, this code base might be confusing.
-You will probably want two versions though:
-1. One version for you to explore, try things, break things, etc. We'll call this your **Personal Repo**
-1. One version of the repo that your team will share.
-We'll call this the **Team Repo**.

-### Setting Up Your Personal Repo

-1. In GitHub, click the **fork** button in the upper right corner of the repo screen.
-1. When prompted, give the new repo a unique name, perhaps including your last name and the word 'personal'.
-1. Once the fork has been created, clone YOUR forked version of the repo to your computer.
-1. Set up the `.env` file in the `api` folder based on the `.env.template` file.
-1. Start the docker containers.
+-
 ### Setting Up Your Team Repo

 Before you start: As a team, one person needs to assume the role of *Team Project Repo Owner*.